fpc/FPCSource/packages/base/paszlib/readme.txt

 Change Log
 ==========

+March 24th 2000 - minizip code by Gilles Vollant ported to Pascal.
+                  z_stream.msg defined as string[255] to avoid problems with Delphi 2+ dynamic string handling.
+                  changes to silence Delphi 5 compiler warning.
+If you have Delphi 5, defines Delphi5 in zconf.inc

 May 7th 1999    - Some changes for FPC
                   deflateCopy() has new parameters
                   trees.pas - record constant definition
 June 17th 1998  - Applied official 1.1.2 patch.
 	          Memcheck turned off by default.
                   zutil.pas patch for Delphi 1 memory allocation corrected. dzlib.txt file added.
                   compress2() is now exported

 June 25th 1998 -  fixed a conversion bug: in inftrees.pas, ZFREE(z, v) was
                   missing in line 574;

 File list
 =========